mpaldridge/mpaldridge.github.io/docs/_posts/2022-08-05-long-new-yorker.md

 **[A Prison and a Prisoner](https://www.newyorker.com/magazine/1977/10/24/a-prison-and-a-prisoner-i-maximum-security) by Susan Sheehan** (1977, three parts, 85k words).
 On a prisoner and the New York state prison system.
 Book of the same title.

-**[Coming into the Country](https://www.newyorker.com/magazine/1977/06/20/coming-into-the-countryi) by John McPhee** (1977, four parts, 79k).
+**[Coming into the Country](https://www.newyorker.com/magazine/1977/06/20/coming-into-the-countryi) by John McPhee** (1977, four parts, 79k words).
 On the Yukon region of Alaska.
-Part of the book of the same .
+Part of the book of the same title.

+**[Mahatma Gandhi and His Apostles](https://www.newyorker.com/magazine/1976/05/10/mahatma-gandhi-and-his-apostles-i-subtler-and-more-lasting-shapes) by Ved Mehta** (1976, three parts, 90k words).
+On the Indian leader and those who followed him.
+Book of the same title.

 ## Bonus: Some articles I didn't count